The King In The Manger

 NOTE: The Douay Rheims version of Luke 1:28 says that Mary was "full of grace" instead of highly favored and "blessed are you among women".
 Those phrases aren't translated from the Greek; i.e. editors took the liberty to insert them because in their opinion that's what the passage ought to say even though it doesn't, so we can safely ignore them.

-Arbitrary editing can be troublesome at times because the practice erodes our confidence that God inspired the Bible's writers.
+Arbitrary editing can be troublesome at times because the practice erodes our confidence that all scripture is by inspiration of God (2Tim 3:16, 2Pet 1:20-21).
 Sometimes arbitrary editing is helpful; but other times it just muddies the waters.

 ● Luke 1:29 . .
 She was greatly troubled at this statement, and kept pondering what kind of salutation this might be.